All over the world people are searching for water, drilling for it, selling it or standing in line waiting for it.

 A water footprint carries three components, blue, green and grey water.
 The blue water footprint is the volume of fresh water that evaporated from the global blue water resources, that’s surface and ground water.
 The green water footprint is volume of water evaporated from the global green resources, that’s rain water stored in soil.
 The grey water footprint is the volume of polluted water associated with the production of goods and services.
 The water footprint is a geographically explicit indicator, showing not only the volumes of water used and pollution but also the locations.

-In business water neutrality is used as a tool to offset the social and environmental impacts of a company’s water footprint.
+In business, water neutrality is used as a tool to offset the social and environmental impacts of a company’s water footprint.
 The idea is to stimulate corporations to make their activity water neutral by investing in water saving technology, water conservation measures, waste water treatment, and water supply to those who do not have a proper water supply.
 In other words, a water neutral business reduces and offsets the adverse and environmental and social consequence of water use.
 In strict sense the term, water neutral, is misleading.
 While it is possible to reduce a company’s water footprint through pollution prevention and water reuse it is absolutely impossible to bring it down to zero.
-Some producers such as agricultural companies which grow crops and manufacturing companies inherently need water to operate and produce and because these processes don’t necessary need to replace the water used most businesses will have a residual water footprint.
-The idea is therefore to become water neutral and introduce a cap and trade system for water similar to the introduced or proposed introduction of a cap and trade system for carbon.
+Some producers such as agricultural companies which grow crops and manufacturing companies inherently need water to operate and produce and because these processes don’t necessarily need to replace the water used most businesses will have a residual water footprint.
+The idea is, therefore, to become water neutral and introduce a cap and trade system for water similar to the introduced or proposed introduction of a cap and trade system for carbon.
 As we all know it is impossible to live without producing carbon, but it is possible to reduce the amount of carbon we produce.

 In order to be water neutral a business should meet at least two requirements, first they must do the most humanly possible to reduce their water footprint.
 This is most urgent in regions where the impact of the water footprint is high, second the company must offset its residual water footprint by making a reasonable investment in establishing or supporting projects which aim to reduce water use and make water use sustainable and equitable.
 One of the best ways of a business can improve its operation of water usage is through technology.
 A business can also use it to position and market influence to reduce their water footprint , i.e. Wal-Mart, Tesco’s, after all it is not impossible to switch to another supplier that has a lower footprint, even if the price is slightly higher for their produce, in the long term it could end up cheaper.
 It is important to note that a business relying on a supply chain that cannot be characterized as water neutral is not water neutral itself.
 After reviewing what a business can do to reduce his operational footprint, a business has several options for offsetting its residual footprint: for instance: it can invest in the development of its own water projects or it can provide funds to support all projects run by others.
 The size of the investment (the offset or payoff price) should be a function of the vulnerability of the region where the water footprint is located.
 A water footprint in a water scarce area or in an area of suffering a period of drought is worse and thus requires a larger offset than an area of similar size that is not suffering from a water scarcity or drought.